Portugal - UNESCO

 "The city of Oporto, built along the hillsides overlooking the mouth of the Douro river, is an outstanding urban landscape with a 2,000-year history.
 Its continuous growth, linked to the sea (the Romans gave it the name Portus, or port), can be seen in the many and varied monuments."

-• Moda PORTUGAL - Cultural Landscape of Sintra
+• Social PORTUGAL - Cultural Landscape of Sintra

 PORTUGAL - Cultural Landscape of Sintra